I was born in the Wild Wild West.

 I had learned the tasks of a cowhand and

-was good at them—my dad had trained me well.
+was good at it—my dad had trained me well.

 I worked for my new boss and